The Pre-PA Advisor Series

 Admissions response: Taking care of a family member is not really clinical experience.
 You can mention it and talk about the clinical care you provided, but it's not really what we are looking for.
 (Although you should take care of your family ) - A.T.
 Still University

 PRE-PA QUESTION: I've been offered a variety of patient care positions and was curious if one would look better on my application over the others.
-The positions include scribe, medical assistant and specimen collector.
-Would love the feedback, thanks!
+The positions include scribe, medical assistant, and specimen collector.
+I would love the feedback, thanks!

 Admissions response: Any time you get more direct patient care that is a benefit.
 So medical assistant or specimen collector would give you direct patient care, while medical scribe is more observational. - A.T.
 Still University